tolgasaglik/rehabilitation_framework/README.md

 ### How do I get set up? ###

-* Package dependencies
-Before running the application, you need to download the Qt4 and PyQt4 packages.
+Before running the application, you need to download the *Qt4* and *PyQt4* packages.
 Run the following commands to do so:
 `sudo apt-get install libqt4-dev python-qt4`

-* How to run
 You can run the GUI application using the following commands:
 `cd reha_game/src/gui && python QTRehaZenterGUI.py`

-If you wish to only run the ROSLaunch file without the GUI, simply run:
+If you wish to only run the *roslaunch* file without the GUI, simply run:

 `roslaunch reha_game Exercise_Launcher`

 By default, this exercise has been initialized with 10 repetitions and no time limit.
-You can change these parameters in the GUI itself by clicking on the "File" tab and then clicking on "Preferences...", or directly in the roslaunch call as arguments like so:
+You can change these parameters in the GUI itself by clicking on the "*File*" tab and then clicking on "*Preferences...*", or directly in the *roslaunch* call as arguments like so:

 `roslaunch reha_game Exercise_Launcher number_of_repetitions:=20 time_limit:=600` (time limit in seconds)